Jack-D26/My-Data-Analysis-Portfolio.github.io/_posts/2024-07-10-model-fitness.md

   3. **Short-term opportunists**
   4. **Newcomers with potential**

-📊 Recommended Screenshot: Scatter plot of clusters with churn proportion

 ## 💡 Conclusions & Recommendations

 - Focus retention efforts on **new clients in their first 3 months** through onboarding programs and engagement tracking.
-- Offer **incentives to low-engagement members** to increase visit frequency (e.g., loyalty points or class bundles).
+- Offer **incentives to low-engagement members** to increase visit frequency.
-- Encourage **longer contract sign-ups** via discounts or perks, as they correlate with better retention.
+- Encourage **longer contract sign-ups** via discounts or perks.
 - Use cluster profiles to personalize communication and offers based on behavior patterns.

 ## 🛠️ Tools & Technologies